-Recovery Coaching Is Rehab Support.
+Recovery Coaching Is Aftercare Support.

 After Rehab is a critical time for someone entering a independent life of recovery.
 Therefore, the goal is to build recovery systems and support that will allow the individual to develop their integrity, self-esteem and self-confidence.
 This will greatly improve the odds of success and the likelihood the individual will live a life free from active addiction.